-- Provide White House oversight of security assistance by establishing a permanent interagency group under the National Security Council (NSC);71 and - Provide for stronger State/DOD joint strategic planning and coordination at the regional level.
+- Provide White House oversight of security assistance by establishing a permanent interagency group under the National Security Council (NSC);64 and - Provide for stronger State/DOD joint strategic planning and coordination at the regional level.

-The State Department/USAID QDDR report of December 2010 proposes an integrated interagency budget for security and other assistance that, if implemented, may affect Section 1206 authority.
-This document states that State, USAID, and DOD are "currently exploring the creation of a 3-year joint pilot pooled fund ... for security and justice sector and stabilization assistance."
+The State Department/USAID QDDR report of December 2010 proposed an integrated interagency budget for security and other assistance that, if implemented, may affect Section 1206 authority.
+This document stated that State, USAID, and DOD are "currently exploring the creation of a 3-year joint pilot pooled fund ... for security and justice sector and stabilization assistance."
 According to the QDDR, the establishment of "a pooled funding mechanism would provide needed flexibility and resources in situations in which the confluence of several security challenges, such as armed conflict, terrorist activities or organized crime, converge with state fragility.
 In such circumstances, a coordinated and holistic assistance response across the security and justice sector is necessary, requiring State and USAID to work in complete synchronization with the Department of Justice, Department of Defense, and other agencies."
+Congress provided authority for this Global Security Contingency Fund in the FY2012 National Defense Authorization Act (P.L.
+112-81, Section 1207).